Acceptance And Commitment Therapy (ACT) For One’s Thoughts & Values

 Who can benefit from acceptance and commitment therapy?

-Acceptance and commitment therapy is a contextual behavioral science approach suitable for a wide range of people and conditions.
-Some of these conditions include depressive symptoms, anxiety disorders, substance use disorders, and obsessive compulsive disorder, for instance.
+Acceptance and commitment therapy is a contextual behavioral science approach used by mental health professionals, which is suitable for a wide range of people and conditions.
+Some of these conditions include depressive symptoms, anxiety disorders, substance use disorders, and obsessive-compulsive disorder, for instance.
 There is empirical evidence to support the use of ACT as an effective treatment approach.
+“Third-wave” therapies under cognitive behavior therapy, such as ACT, DBT, and mindfulness-based interventions (MBIs), help individuals with behavior modification and managing difficult thoughts and ideas.

 Someone who struggles with negative self-talk may benefit from ACT’s foundational relational frame theory.
-That is, ACT assumes that psychological suffering in the normal human mind is unnecessary and that people can learn to accept their thoughts and feelings without undue distress.
+That is, ACT assumes that psychological suffering in the normal human mind is unnecessary and that people can learn to accept their thoughts, ideas, personal values, and feelings without undue distress.
+American psychologist Steven Hayes is known for developing relational frame theory.
+This psychological theory explains cognition, behavior, and human language by focusing on one’s ability to create and make relationships between concepts and ideas.

 What are some challenges faced by this type of therapy?

 As with most other therapeutic modalities, there may be some challenges and potential drawbacks to acceptance and commitment therapy.
+In certain situations, this contextual behavioral science approach may not be suitable.
 For example, people who aren’t used to “feeling their feelings” may struggle at the beginning of ACT sessions to face negative emotions.
-Moreover, acceptance and commitment training may require a large degree of self-awareness to be effective.
+Moreover, acceptance and commitment training may require a significant degree of self-awareness in one’s thoughts and behavior to be effective.

 What are the premises of acceptance and commitment therapy?